lumeland/blog/posts/lume-1.14.0-release.md

 saved into a _chunk_ file that is imported by both files.

 To generate the _chunk_ files, we need to know all entry points first.
-But thanks to the implementation of `processAll()` function (explained above) this is now possible in Lume.
+But thanks to the implementation of `processAll()` function (previously explained) this is now possible in Lume.
 To enable the splitting mode, just need to configure the esbuild plugin in this way:

 ```js
 site.use(esbuild({